TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers, Moreno (the director of marketing and my manager) believes that maximizing the number of annual members will be key to future growth.
-Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
+Rather than creating a marketing campaign that targets all new customers, Moreno believes there is a very good chance to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

-Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+Moreno has set a clear goal: ***Design marketing strategies aimed at converting casual riders into annual members***.
+To do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-QUESIONS TO ANSWER
+***Questions to answer***

 - How do annual members and casual riders use Cyclistic bikes differently?
 - Why would casual riders buy Cyclistic annual memberships?
 - How can Cyclistic use digital media to influence casual riders to become members?

-Project Deliverables:
+***Project Deliverables***

-Data Analysis Report: A comprehensive report analyzing the differences in behavior between annual members and casual riders based on Cyclistic historical bike trip data.
+- *Data Analysis Report*: A comprehensive report analyzing the differences in behavior between annual members and casual riders based on Cyclistic historical bike trip data.
 This report will include insights into usage patterns, trip durations, popular routes, and frequency of bike usage for each user group.

-Professional Data Visualizations: A series of visually compelling data visualizations, including charts, graphs, and interactive dashboards, illustrating key findings from the analysis.
+- *Professional Data Visualizations*: A series of visually compelling data visualizations, including charts and graphs illustrating key findings from the analysis.
 These visualizations will provide stakeholders with clear and concise insights into the differences between annual members and casual riders, aiding in decision-making.

-Marketing Strategy Recommendations: A set of data-driven marketing strategy recommendations aimed at converting casual riders into annual members.
+- *Marketing Strategy Recommendations*: A set of data-driven marketing strategy recommendations aimed at converting casual riders into annual members.
 These recommendations will be supported by the insights gained from the data analysis and will outline actionable steps for targeting casual riders through digital media and other marketing channels.

-Expected Results:
+***Expected Results***

-Identification of Usage Patterns: The data analysis will reveal distinct usage patterns between annual members and casual riders, such as peak usage times, preferred bike types, and trip purposes.
+- *Identification of Usage Patterns*: The data analysis will reveal distinct usage patterns between annual members and casual riders, such as peak usage times, preferred bike types, and trip purposes.
 This will provide Cyclistic with valuable insights into the different needs and preferences of each user group.

-Insights into Motivation for Membership: By analyzing trip data and customer behavior, the project will uncover the reasons why casual riders may choose to purchase annual memberships.
+- *Insights into Motivation for Membership*: By analyzing trip data and customer behavior, the project will uncover the reasons why casual riders may choose to purchase annual memberships.
 Understanding these motivations will enable Cyclistic to tailor marketing messages and incentives to effectively encourage conversion.

-Optimized Digital Media Strategies: The analysis will highlight opportunities for using digital media to influence casual riders to become members.
+- *Optimized Digital Media Strategies*: The analysis will highlight opportunities for using digital media to influence casual riders to become members.
 By identifying the most effective channels, messaging, and targeting strategies, Cyclistic will be equipped to implement targeted digital marketing campaigns aimed at converting casual riders into annual members.

-DATA SOURCE
+**DATA SOURCE**

 I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Dec 2022 which can be downloaded from https://divvy-tripdata.s3.amazonaws.com/index.html.

-DATA ANALYSIS
+**DATA ANALYSIS**

 I will be using SQL to explore, organize, clean, and analyze the dataset.

-Data Organization
+***Data Organization**

-There are 12 CSV files with the naming convention of YYYY-MM-divvy-tripdata and each file contains data for one month including;
+There are 11 CSV files with the naming convention of YYYY-MM-divvy-tripdata and each file contains data for one month.

+This table provides a clear overview of the column names and their corresponding descriptions, making it easier for users to understand the dataset structure.

 | Column Name       | Description                                                                   |